REACH

 Primary School K-2 REACH: Students will primarily work in their grade level classrooms.
 Their classroom teachers will differentiate the curriculum as appropriate for each child.
 Students will also be involved in weekly pull-out services with Mrs. Shapiro.
 These weekly sessions will focus on logical problem solving skills, pre-algebra skills, creative thinking skills, and engineering skills.
 Each REACH student will have a REACH Folder that includes work for our weekly sessions as well as classwork to be done during their school time when they are not already involved in other assignments.
 The students will make individual goals of work to accomplish each week, these goals will be reviewed, evaluated, and adjusted as needed during our weekly pull out sessions.

 Elementary School 3-5 REACH: This year we are excited to have clustered our students in REACH into specific classrooms to better meet their needs.
 Students will primarily work in their grade level classrooms.
 Their classroom teachers will differentiate the curriculum as appropriate for each child.
-In math, teachers will offer Concept Quests, a curricular extension opportunity that allows students to develop depth and complexity in their mathematical understanding and have access to Dreambox, an online program which introduces math concepts through middle school.
-Students in grades 3,4, and 5 will also be given IXL accounts, which allow for more individualized extension and acceleration opportunities online.
+In math, teachers will offer Concept Quests, a curricular extension opportunity that allows students to develop depth and complexity in their mathematical understanding.
 Students can explore concepts of interest, as well as accelerated skills in math, reading, social studies, and science.
 In addition, all students will participate in Guided Reading groups within their classroom that specifically target the literacy needs of each child.

 MIDDLE SCHOOL - The middle school REACH program provides opportunities for accelerated learning and complex thinking.
 The cornerstones of our program include clustering our gifted students together in classes, and offering project based learning and opportunities for acceleration.
 Clustering enables teachers to develop appropriate curriculum for gifted students, at a pace and level of complexity that works for these students.
 It also enables gifted students to work with their intellectual peers and develop social-emotional skills.
 Opportunities for accelerated learning include Advanced Math in Seventh Grade, Algebra in Eighth Grade, advanced literature options in Language Arts, project based inquiry in Social Studies, as well as modified work as needed in the Core classes.